 Do you have research you think might be worthy of media attention?
 Timeliness and importance are key elements in getting media coverage.
 Is your work coming out in a peer-reviewed journal?
 Are you having a book published?
 Is your work being used as part of an industry partnership?
 Will your work impact how people live, work, play?
 Then we want to hear from you.

-Click here for a list of tips on the kinds of details we'll need about your story.
+We have provided a list of tips on the kinds of details we'll need about your story.

 Below is a chart of OSU News and Research Communications staff, other communication professionals, and their areas of coverage: